Seizure for Forfeiture by Volusia County Sheriff’s Office

 If you received a notice of seizure after a deputy with the Volusia County Sheriff’s Office confiscated your property for a civil asset forfeiture proceeding.
 In that case, the notice will explain when, where, and how to file the demand.

 We carefully follow those instructions on the notice of seizure.
-The notice requires you to send the demand for the adversarial preliminary hearing to the following address:
+The notice requires you to send the demand for the adversarial preliminary hearing to the address listed.

-After we file the demand for the adversarial preliminary hearing, an attorney who works for the Confiscation/Forfeiture Unit of the Office of the General Counsel for the Volusia County Sheriff’s Office will call us.
+After we file the demand for the adversarial preliminary hearing, an attorney from the Confiscation/Forfeiture Unit of the Office of the General Counsel for the Volusia County Sheriff’s Office will call us.

 During that first phone call, the VSO attorney usually asks us to delay the hearing outside the ten (10) day deadline.
 We rarely agree to waive that ten (10) deadline.